sobotka/filmic-blender/README.md

     Move the existing ````colormanagement```` directory to a backup location, and place the contents of this repository into a new ````colormanagement```` directory.

- 1. Optionally, instead of replacing the actual directory, use the envrionment variable to specify where the OCIO configuration lives:
+ 1. Optionally, instead of replacing the actual directory, use the environment variable to specify where the OCIO configuration lives:

         export OCIO=/path/to/where/the/filmic-blender/config.ocio